-From April this year, several organisations and individuals in Scotland will become corporate parents― including Scotland’s Commissioner for Children and Young People.
+From April 2015, several organisations and individuals in Scotland will become corporate parents― including Scotland’s Commissioner for Children and Young People.

 The corporate parenting approach has been outlined by the Scottish Government for a number of years, but has recently been built on, increasing the number of corporate parents Scotland has and formalising their duties within the Children and Young People (Scotland) Act 2014.
 It’s been introduced to improve the lives and futures of some of the country’s most vulnerable young people.